How To Use Hinge Questions In Your Lessons To Move All Students Forward

 How to use hinge questions

-Hinge questions are excellent assessment for learning tools that can be used as and when necessary to ensure you as a teacher are responding appropriately to pupils’ needs.
+Hinge questions are an excellent assessment for learning strategy that can be used as and when necessary to ensure you as a teacher are responding appropriately to pupils’ needs.

 Dylan Wiliam, professor and educationalist, has written and spoken about how lessons are not linear; starting at the beginning and traveling smoothly until the end, rather, “… you stop and you check to see whether the students are still with you and if they are, you do one thing and if they’re not, you do something else”.